What follows is an index of twenty five comedy acts that I would have liked to have seen live but sadly did not get or have not yet had the chance…

 Widely regarded as one of the funniest comedians of all time, Williams took his own life in 2014.
 How incredible would it have been to be in the audience at The Comedy Store on the night that he performed?

 An innovator of improvisational stand-up comedy with a gift for imitation, impersonations and a seemingly bottomless reservoir of creative energy, American comedian Winters (who was born in 1925 and died in 2013) was an extraordinary talent.
-I discovered him relatively late on as he was a big fan of my brothers and have watched online his extremely funny routines.
+I discovered him relatively late on as he was a big fan of my brother and I have watched online his extremely funny routines.

 With his round, rubber-faced mastery of impressions (including ones of John Wayne, Cary Grant, Groucho Marx, James Cagney, and others) and improvisational comedy, Winters became a staple of late-night television with a career spanning more than six decades.